rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 In order for estimator functions to accept a wide variety of array types and correctly return the user's desired type, a fair amount of boiler plate code is involved.
 These common steps were often repetitive, inefficient, and incorrectly implemented.

-To assit with this, a set of decorators have been created to wrap estimator functions (and all `cuml` API functions as well) and perform the boiler plate actions automatically.
+To allow estimator methods to accept a wide variety of inputs and outputs, a set of decorators have been created to wrap estimator functions (and all `cuml` API functions as well) and perform the standard conversions automatically.

 #### Common Functionality